◦ thirteens

 … it’s about faith.
 No, really!

-Most years, at some point when I am teaching, I will hear myself repeating to the group words of my first teacher: ‘… the thing is’, he would say, ‘ you kinda just have to believe me…’.
+Most years, at some point when I am teaching, I will hear myself repeating to the group words of my first teacher: ‘… the thing is’, he would say, ‘ you kind of just have to believe me…’.
 He was demonstrating the standing posture for Chi Kung, then correcting ours/mine.

 I knew a little about Sitting in meditation at this time, but the Standing Jan Chung was new to me, perhaps even relatively new in Europe… (it being the early 1980s it had probably only been around in the West for twenty to thirty years).
 Yet something went into me, rooted me; at some level I did, indeed, believe.
-And belief, at a later stage, turned into trust: I trusted my teacher fairly easily (I’m like that), then I began to trust our Form… Read the rest of this entry →
+And belief, at a later stage, turned into trust: I found that I trusted my teacher fairly easily, then I began to trust our Form… Read the rest of this entry →

 to Top